Lattice Models for Phases and Transitions with Non-Invertible Symmetries: Anyon Chains with Fusion Category Symmetry

-\ee where $\widetilde{1}=2$ and $\widetilde{2}=1$.
+\ee Transporting the $E$ symmetry lines past $\Vec_{S_3}$ lines ending on the anyon chain from above involves a non-trivial action, is consistent with the transport of $a$ and $a^2$ lines in the pre-gauged setup \be \ee where $\widetilde{1}=2$ and $\widetilde{2}=1$.
 In the case of multiple twists one needs to be able to fuse the symmetry twists.
 Requiring consistency with transport, i.e.\ first transporting and then fusing must be the same as first fusing and then transporting imposes the constraint

 such that $\sigma_1\sigma_2=\overline{\sigma}_1\overline{\sigma}_2=-1$.
 We pick the choice $\sigma_2=\overline{\sigma}_1=-1$, which implies that \be

 \ee Similarly, consistency between fusion and transport of the $E$ symmetry twists with various choices of endpoint vectors imposes \be